DuNGEOnmassster/DuNGEOnmassster/README.md

 ### Hi there 👋

-🔭 This is Mingzhe Zheng, incoming 1st year PhD student @ HKUST, I'm current a researcher @ EverlynLab
+🔭 This is Mingzhe Zheng, 1st year PhD student @ HKUST, I'm current a researcher @ EverlynLab

 🌱 My primary interests are computer vision, machine learning, and multimodality, especially in the direction of generative models (especially GAN & Diffusion).
 I aim to delve into efficient visual generation algorithms from a theoretical perspective and explore valuable applications of human-centric AIGC.
 My long-term research goal is to create virtual humans equipped with a trustworthy "brain" that can comprehend the surrounding environment and generate reactions (appearance-level, motion-level, speaking-level, etc.) to real-life interactions.